rumchada/bulkrna_preproc/README.md

             --trim false
             -resume

-#use -resume to use cached data
+#use -resume at the end of the command to use cached data
-For example if a researcher wants trim their reads -resume will pick up with cached result
+For example if a researcher wants trim their reads -resume will pick up with cached results